Back to EZVIZ Guides

 Increase Detection Sensitivity

-Open the EZVIZ app and navigate to the doorbell settings.
+Open the EZVIZ app and go to the doorbell settings.
 Find the Motion Detection or PIR Detection section.
 Increase the sensitivity slider to High or Maximum.
 If your doorbell has separate PIR sensitivity and video motion detection settings, increase both.
 A higher sensitivity means the doorbell will trigger on smaller movements and at greater distances.
 You can always reduce it later if you get too many false alerts.

 2